CyVerse-learning-materials/learning-materials-home/docs/vice/extend_apps.md

     It is strongly recommended you do not set the `bind to host` as `true` for your added ports when creating a new App

-## Creating VICE app for your tool
+## Creating VICE app for your new tool

+After your tool template has been saved, you can create an App for connecting your Tool to the Discovery Environment.
+You can [copy an existing app](#copy-an-existing-app) and select your tool if you like an existing App's layout.

+Or you can create a new app from a blank template.

 ??? tip "Input Data"